-2. Skylight, Wapping
+2. Skylight Tobacco Dock, Wapping

-📍You’ll find it at Tobacco Dock, Wapping, London, E1W 2SF.
-The nearest stations are Wapping and Shadwell.
+📍You’ll find Skylight at Tobacco Dock, Wapping, London, E1W 2SF.

 3. The Hawk’s Nest, Shepherd’s Bush

 This former railway arch nestled inside Shepherd’s Bush Market was recently converted into a heated wintery woodland garden – what better setting for a warming glass of mulled wine or cider we say.
 Their mulled wine comes with orange, cinnamon, cloves, star anise and demerara sugar, and they also do a mulled sloe gin – perfect for warming the cockles on a cold winter’s evening.

-📍You’ll find it at Shepherd’s Bush Market, Goldhawk Road, London, W12 8DF.
-The nearest station is Goldhawk Road.
+📍You’ll find The Hawk’s Nest at Shepherd’s Bush Market, Goldhawk Road, London, W12 8DF.

 5. The Spaniard’s Inn, Hampstead

-This 16th-century, wood-panelled boozer overlooks the rolling green hills of the beautiful Hampstead Heath, and is famous for being the spot where Byron, Keats and even Charles Dickens used to hang out.
+This 16th-century, wood-panelled boozer overlooks the rolling green hills of the beautiful Hampstead Heath, and is renowned for being the spot where Byron, Keats and even Charles Dickens used to hang out.
 It also achieved notoriety as the supposed birthplace and favoured haunt of highwayman Dick Turpin and, rumour has it, it is supposed to be haunted by more than a few ghosts, ghouls and spectres.
 Could it get any more A Christmas Carol?
 They also do a mean mulled cab sav wine and a whole host of festive food to boot – so take a pew by the roaring fire and settle down for the afternoon.

 6. Trafalgar Tavern, Greenwich

 It was used by politicians in days gone by as the location for their famous ‘whitebait dinners’, and was also the setting for the wedding breakfast in Charles Dickens’ (yep, him again) novel Our Mutual Friend.
 Aside from all that naval history and those panoramic views, they also do a great mulled wine, a hot toddy and a ‘Grog’ – the one-time favourite drink of the Royal Navy.
 Cheers!

-You’ll find it on Park Row, Greenwich, London, SE10 9NW.
-The nearest stations are Maze Hill and the Cutty Sark DLR.
+🚇 Nearest stations are Maze Hill and the Cutty Sark DLR.

 7. Mr Fogg’s Tavern, Covent Garden